Fractons, symmetric gauge fields and geometry

 On the other hand, in recent years, a new class of matter excitations has been proposed named as fractons \cite{Fractons1,Pretko:2020cko}.
-The main feature a quasiparticle needs to show to be called fractonic is the property of reduced mobility.
-In fact, fracton matter can be classified in terms of gapless \cite{Xu2006,Xu2010,Pretko2017spinliquid,Pretko2017spinliquid2,You_emergent_2020,pretko2019crystal} and gapped \cite{Chamon:2005,Haah2011,Vijay:2016phm,Bravyi:2011,Williamson2016} phases.
+The main feature a quasiparticle needs to show to be called fractonic is the property of reduced mobility\footnote{Do not confuse with the fractons introduced in \cite{Khlopov:1981wm} in the context of nuclear interactions.}.
+In fact, fracton matter can be classified in terms of gapless \cite{Xu2006,Xu2010,Pretko2017spinliquid,Pretko:2016lgv,You_emergent_2020,pretko2019crystal} and gapped \cite{Chamon:2005,Haah2011,Vijay:2016phm,Bravyi:2011,Williamson2016} phases.
 In particular, gapless fracton phases are described by the conservation of certain charges and their higher moments.
-This peculiar behaviour has as consequence a non-standard continuity equation (see Eq. \eqref{eq_scalconserv} for the case of charge and dipole conservation, and \cite{pretko2017generalized,Gromov_multipole_2019} for more general examples).
-This class of symmetries naturally arise in the context of spin liquids \cite{Pretko2017spinliquid2,You_emergent_2020,pretko2019crystal}, quantum Hall \cite{du2021volume}, elasticity \cite{Pretko:2018fed}, topological defects \cite{Aasen:2020zru}, and beyond the condensed matter realm in systems with Galileons \cite{Nicolis:2008in}.
+This peculiar behavior has as consequence a non-standard continuity equation (see Eq. \eqref{eq_scalconserv} for the case of charge and dipole conservation, and \cite{Pretko:2016lgv,Gromov_multipole_2019} for more general examples).
+This class of symmetries naturally arise in the context of spin liquids \cite{Pretko:2016lgv,You_emergent_2020,pretko2019crystal}, quantum Hall and elasticity \cite{Pretko:2018fed,Gromov2019elastic,Nguyen:2020yve,du2021volume}, topological defects \cite{Nguyen:2020yve,Aasen:2020zru,Doshi2021}, and beyond the condensed matter realm in systems with Galileons \cite{Nicolis:2008in}.

 For simplicity, we shall focus on the case of systems preserving a scalar charge and its corresponding dipole moment.
 This symmetry has the form of some generalised $U(1)$ symmetry.
-Actually, is not hard to conclude that the interaction among such type of charges should be carried by generalized 'electromagnetic gauge fields' with the vector potential substituted by a symmetric tensor field \cite{pretko2017generalized,Pretko2017spinliquid}.
-However, if we try to follow the standard minimal coupling rule to couple charged matter to these gauge fields we run into problems, and the only way out proposed so far is with a non-gaussian theory \cite{Gromov_multipole_2019,Yuan:2019geh}, making analytic computations almost impossible.
+Actually, is not hard to conclude that the interaction among such type of charges should be carried by generalized 'electromagnetic gauge fields' with the spatial vector potential substituted by a symmetric tensor field \cite{Pretko:2016lgv,Pretko2017spinliquid}.
+However, if we try to follow the standard minimal coupling rule to couple charged matter to these gauge fields we run into problems, and the only way out proposed so far is with a non-Gaussian theory \cite{Gromov_multipole_2019,Yuan:2019geh}, making analytic computations really hard.
 Nonetheless, certain progress has been made in the hydrodynamic description for such systems in absence of gauge fields \cite{Yuan:2019geh,GromovLucas2020,grosvenor2021hydrodynamics,glorioso2021breakdown,argurio2021fractons}.